 Artist Statement

-My art is a pursuit of freedom, a visual practice of self-realization, spiritual exploration and connection to something both ancient and deeply personal.
+My art is a pursuit of freedom, a visual practice of self-realization, spiritual exploration, and connection to something both ancient and deeply personal.
 Each piece becomes an offering shaped by emotion, energy, and the unseen threads that tether us to the sacred.

 Rooted in the spirit of my heritage, my work is guided by intuition and a reverence for ritual.
 I layer textures, natural pigments, gold leaf, spray paint, and bold, instinctive marks to build visual landscapes that feel both wild and intentional.
 These materials allow me to move within the liminal space between the physical and the mystical, between what is visible and what is felt.